kevinslawinski/steady-mind/CONTRIBUTING.md

 ### Angular Best Practices

-This project uses Angular 20+ with modern features:
+This project uses modern Angular features:

 - ✅ Use signals for state management
 - ✅ Use standalone components (no NgModules)